-Premium Edge Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Premium Edge Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Premium Edge product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for adult maintenance and two for all life stages (puppy formulas).
+The Premium Edge product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for adult maintenance and two recipes for all life stages.

 - Premium Edge Skin and Coat

 - Premium Edge Adult Lamb (3 stars)